fransua/ecolopy/doc/source/tutorial/load_abundance.rst

   # 0.00081470508933989701
   abd.I
   # 17.494565308269266
+  abd.lnL
+  # 318.84864864917472

-To get the likelihood, we can use using the model Object linked to our abundance:
+or you can get any attribute thruogh the model objet linked to our abundance:
 ::

   model = abd.get_model('ewens')